Cabernet Sauvignon: A noble grape

 High quality Cabernet Sauvignon is known for its intense colour, firm tannin structure, rich dark fruits and herbal notes.
 Often extremely full-bodied when young, this is a wine that improves with age.

-Because Cabernet Sauvignon is related to Sauvignon Blanc, it shares a common aroma family called methoxypyrazines – famous for green capsicum aromas and flavours!
+Because Cabernet Sauvignon is related to Sauvignon Blanc, it shares a common aroma family called methoxypyrazines – famous for green capsicum aromas and flavours.

-Other common aromas and flavours are:
+Other common Cabernet Sauvignon aromas and flavours are:

 • Blackcurrant